Want To Live to 100? Longevity is a Hot Topic for Today’s Retiree!

 Like most longevity experts, he also credits good genes.
 “Genetics is playing an incredibly strong role at the very oldest ages,” he said.

 For decades, we’ve known that good nutrition, regular exercise, and maintaining a healthy body weight can extend our lifespan.
-And it’s no secret that socially engaged folks with an active mind (keep doing those crossword puzzles) and a rosy outlook on life can boost their longevity.
+And it’s no secret that socially engaged folks with an active mind and a rosy outlook on life can boost their longevity.
+But we don’t always stop to think that longevity requires a good, solid financial plan as well, and lifetime income can sometimes be a key component to plan for.

 There are new and exciting fields of study helping us live longer, like one that involves biomarkers of aging.
 Using various tests and measurements, researchers seek to contrast one’s biological age from their chronological age.

 So do what it takes to be physically and financially healthy for many years to come.
+At Summerlin Benefits Consulting, we specialize in financial well-being, no matter how long you live.